Changissnz/selfinterest/README.md

 lunacy, and conventional sin.
-But this roughly equal understanding is not comprised of the rule, equivalently the principle, of reason, but of judgment on what is good or bad and other labeling schematics, thus being at least one layer above the description via artificial axiom; there can be no judgment without the experience of perception or a blind choice.
+But this roughly equal understanding is not comprised of the rule, equivalently the principle, of reason, but of judgment on what is good or bad and other labeling schematics, thus being at least one layer above the description via artificial axiom; there cannot be judgment without the experience of perception or a blind choice.
 Tragedy is one category of suffering, and suffering is a topic very widely discussed because, for the human being, it is a universal concept.
 Transcendentalism